CivicActions/ssp-toolkit/docs/ssp.md

 ### PS-6: Access Agreements

-> The organization:
->   a.
-Develops and documents access agreements for organizational information
-> systems;
->   b.
-Reviews and updates the access agreements [Assignment: organization-defined
-> frequency]; and
->   c.
-Ensures that individuals requiring access to organizational information
-> and information systems:
->     1. Sign appropriate access agreements prior to being granted access; and
->     2. Re-sign access agreements to maintain access to organizational information
-> systems when access agreements have been updated or [Assignment: organization-defined frequency].

 ##### LINCS

 The Department has implemented a formalized process for user account administration using the approved and signed Rules of Behavior and User Acknowledgement forms.
 All new users requesting access to the LINCS Technology Project system must complete these forms and the security manager will keep them on file and reviewed bi-annually.